dartwork-repo/dartwork-mpl/docs/usage_guide/index.md

 dm.save_and_show(fig, size=720) # API › File I/O
 ```

-- `style.use_preset` configures palette, fonts, and line weights in one shot (API › Style Management)
+- `style.use` configures palette, fonts, and line weights in one shot (API › Style Management)
 - `cm2in` and `fs` keep figures to scale and fonts relative to the active preset (API › Font Utilities)
 - `simple_layout` and `save_and_show` handle margin cleanup plus preview/export (API › Layout Utilities, File I/O)